-The Hebrew phrase for "blotted out from Israel" ("וְלֹא-יִמֶּחֶה שְׁמוֹ, מִיִּשְׂרָאֵל") focused upon the living on earth; see also Judge 21:17, page 430, where wives must be provided to Benjamites so that the tribe would not be earth, because the family has no more male descendants.
+13 The Hebrew phrase for "blotted out from Israel" (",יְלְאַרִּמֶּהָה שְׁמֵּלֹּ,") focused upon the living on earth; see also Judge 21:17, page 430, where wives must be provided to Benjamites so that the tribe would not be blotted out from Israel.

+Amalek, but the LORD would have war against Amalek from generation to generation.
+14 Again, the usage of the term "blotted out" means that a family may cease to be physically alive on earth, because the family has no more male descendants.
 Therefore, God commands kinsmen to raise up children to carry on the family name, so that family name will not be blotted out and permanently be removed from the earth.
 We see that the term "blotted out" means to undergo physical death, and it does not refer to spiritual death.
 Therefore, we know that to be "blotted out" of the Book of the Living means to suffer physical death on earth, and the Book of Life itself must mean a book containing the names of people physically alive on earth at any given time.
+15

 Moses spoke of a book about the people of the Exodus.
-According to Moses, God personally wrote down the names of people in a book and God personally blots names out of that book.
-Yahweh personally wrote in the book.
-Based upon our study of the term "Book of Life" in Psalm 69:28, We may now try to identify the book Moses mentioned in Exodus 32:32.
-Moses used the term "blot out" in reference to that book.
-The only other instance where the term blotted out from Israel.
+According to Moses, God personally wrote down the names of people in a book and God personally blots names out of that book.16 Based upon our study of the term